Instructional guide to Introduce the Pediatric Belt Cane

 Goal: Wear the belt cane all day, every day.

 For children who are blind or visually impaired the pediatric belt cane is essential.
 The child puts on the belt cane in the morning and wears it till bedtime.

 Charna is blind.
 Wearing her cane she locates a toy.

 Children do not have to be independent walkers before they begin wearing belt canes.

 Young children sometimes cry when introduced to new things.
 Adults can help them accept positive new things.

 Pediatric belt canes reduce fear of walking and increase independence.

 Charna's cane pushes the toy under the chair.

 Introducing the belt cane for success:

-we're going to go find your favorite toy.
-It helps to be very specific, name the toy, the room, the location and the specific activity.
+Make putting on the belt cane about what's next "we're going to go find your favorite toy.
+It helps to be very specific, name the toy, the room, the location and the specific activity."